 ||Module substitution code:

-General guideline (important): Of the twelve USP modules, Students must read a minimum of 8 USP modules (The 8 USP modules exclude substituted modules and directly recognised non-USP modules).
+General guideline (important): Of the twelve USP modules, students must have at least a minimum of 8 USP modules read in NUS (The 8 USP modules exclude substituted modules and directly recognised non-USP modules).
 Students are only allowed up to a total of 4 modules of module substitutions or modules waiver.
 A non-USP module, e.g. ISM, if read to fulfill major requirement, is considered as double-counting.

 Humanities & Social Sciences (HSS)